benvanik/WebGL-Inspector/readme.md

 * When using the embed sometimes loading will fail - just reload until it works (needs a better loader)
 * Crazy page CSS will mess with the UI (need more overrides/reset?)
 * Fonts are a bit weird on OS X
+* Offscreen rendering not supported (framebuffers with renderbuffers attached that are not backed by textures)

 Supported Content
 ---------------------